 Recently, I had a booth at the Arab Festival, which occurred at the Seattle Center.
-While my sales were low, I was really excited to try out my new grid wall unit.
+I was really excited to try out my new grid wall unit.

 So Kayce offers up her grid wall baskets to borrow.
 How awesome is she?